Urticaria pigmentosa: Diagnosis

 The disease is most often diagnosed as an infant, when parents take their baby in for what appears to be bug bites.
 The bug bites are actually the clumps of mast cells.
 Doctors can confirm the presence of mast cells by rubbing the baby's skin.
 If hives appear, it most likely signifies the presence of urticaria pigmentosa.

 Treatments

 There are no permanent cures for urticaria pigmentosa.
 However, treatments are possible.
 Most treatments for mastocytosis can be used to treat urticaria pigmentosa.
 Many common anti-allergy medications are useful because they reduce the mast cell's ability to react to histamine.

 At least one clinical study suggested that nifedipine, a calcium channel blocker used to treat high blood pressure, may reduce mast cell degranulation in patients with urticaria pigmentosa.
-A 1984 study by Fairly et al. included a patient with symptomatic urticaria pigmentosa who responded to nifedipine at dose of 10 mg po tid.
+A 1984 study by Fairly et al. included a patient with symptomatic urticaria pigmentosa who responded to nifedipine taken three times daily.
 However, nifedipine has never been approved by the FDA for treatment of urticaria pigmentosa.

-Another mast cell stabilizer Gastrocrom, a form of cromoglicic acid has also been used to reduce mast cell degranulation.
+Another mast cell stabilizer, Gastrocrom, a form of cromoglicic acid, has also been used to reduce mast cell degranulation.